Acana Grasslands Kentucky Formula Review

 The average rate of this formula considering the main 3 ingredients is 3.3 stars which is a good rate.

 Also, I believe that the lower EPA concentration makes it less attractive as a supporting formula for cats.
 All in all, I prefer the old original Canadian formula that unfortunately is discontinued.
-Still, this is a good cat dry food, since it’s grain-free, not high-glycemic and informing the 11 essential amino-acids cats need.
+Still, this is a good cat dry food, since it’s grain-free, not high-glycemic, and informing the 11 essential amino-acids cats need.
 That’s why it’s on top of the list.
 I just wouldn’t consider it a Super Premium formula.

 The Acana Grasslands formula made in Kentucky is the one that has the following ratios on the package: 75% 25% 0

 Acana and Orijen dog foods have been subject of a class lawsuit (CA, MN and FL) for containing heavy metals and BPA in dry dog foods produced in the Kentucky, USA facility.
-So far no cat food has been added to this lawsuit but since the amount of heavy metals in Acana Grassland cat formula made in the USA is unknown, I would wait until full disclosure to recommend this dry food formula.
+So far no cat food has been added to this lawsuit but since the number of heavy metals in Acana Grassland cat formula made in the USA is unknown, I would wait until full disclosure to recommend this dry food formula.